cldf/.github/profile/README.md

 - tools to work with CLDF

 For collections of repositories holding CLDF data, see [cldf-datasets](https://github.com/cldf-datasets), [lexibank](https://github.com/lexibank) or [dictionaria](https://github.com/dictionaria) or [search Zenodo](https://zenodo.org/search?keywords=cldf:Wordlist&keywords=cldf:StructureDataset).

+Many CLDF datasets are deposited on Zenodo for longterm access.
+Such datasets can be retrieved programmatically using [cldfzenodo](https://github.com/cldf/cldfzenodo).